sonic-net/sonic-platform-vpp/docs/README.sonic_vm.md

 .
 Fireup qemu-system (kvm) with the sonic-vpp.img as disk image .
 Connect to the running vm either by serial port or by vncviewer .
 Configure an IP address on eth0 of the SONiC so that you can access it from a linux system.
 .
-Configure the SONiC-VPP using sonic_vpp_cfg.sh script to pass the required interfaces list.
-.
-Reboot the SONiC.
-.
 Configure the network addresses on the host and on the SONiC VM.
 .
 Run a ping.
 Voila!!! the sonic-vpp is up and running